-10.0 PRIMARY OUTCOMES ANALYSIS
+10.0 PRIMARY OUTCOME ANALYSIS

 The primary outcome is the difference in mean change of BCVA, as measured in ETDRS letters, between the placebo and minocycline groups in the study eye at 12 months compared to baseline.
 BCVA at baseline as well as change from baseline at Month 12 will be summarized for both treatment arms (Table 7).
-Interval estimates of mean change in BCVA will also be constructed.
-The difference in mean change between the two groups at Month 12 will be calculated as the mean change from baseline at Month 12 for treatment arm 1 minus the mean change from baseline at Month 12 for treatment arm 2.
+Interval estimates of mean change in BCVA will also be constructed as described below.
+The difference in mean change between the two groups at Month 12 will be calculated as the mean change from baseline at Month 12 for the Minocycline group minus the mean change from baseline at Month 12 for the Placebo group.
 Manifest refraction values for BCVA will be used when available.